Frequently asked questions

 The public site is accessible to everyone and gives information on the BHR Integrated Care System and where the Training Hub sits within this.
 Also, items such as upcoming events and webinars, wellbeing resources, information on the BHR health and social care system and who to contact can be found here.

 The member’s area is for BHR health and social care staff, you can sign up for a log-in ID which will allow you to access role-specific resources such as guidance, training and useful links.
-Additionally you will be able to keep a personal passport of completed training which can be carried between different employers.
+Additionally you will be able to keep a personal passport of completed training which can be carried between different employers as well as access to mentoring and shadowing opportunities.

 Why are we developing an Integrated Care System?

-Partners are working to ensure that local people are supported to access more services, closer to home, with, for example, proposals for the development of Community Based Care.
+Partners are working to ensure that local people are supported to access more services closer to home, with, for example, proposals for the development of community based care and Primary Care Networks.
+Click here to find out more about BHR Primary Care Networks.

-By working in a more integrated way we can target our resources at helping people stay well in the community and reducing the pressure on our hospitals.
-The opportunity of working together as a north east London footprint is that we can pool the CCG resources to achieve economies of scale where it makes sense to do things once, and focus more resource at a Barking and Dagenham, Havering and Redbridge level, on supporting the delivery of care closer to home.
+By working in a more integrated way, we can target our resources at helping people stay well in the community and reducing the pressure on our hospitals.
+The opportunity of working together as a northeast London footprint is that we can pool all our resources to achieve economies of scale where it makes sense to do things once, and focus more resource at a Barking and Dagenham, Havering and Redbridge level, on supporting the delivery of care closer to home.

 Who is involved in the BHR Integrated Care System?